 Bicycle ride from the Lopez Island County Dock at Hunter Bay to Iceberg Point on the Strait of Juan De Fuca

-We left James late (9am) and arrived at Hunter Bay early (9:45), which is what happens when you are only going 4 1/2 miles.
+We left James late (9am) and arrived at Hunter Bay early (9:45), so far so good for the first 4 1/2 miles.

 Spotting the small county dock from a distance was difficult because a little rocky islet blocked our view until we were right on top of it.
 Half the boat hung out from the tiny cargo loading space, but we got the bicycles off without any problem, and then moved away and anchored in ten feet on a rising tide.

-This county dock and ramp is for public use, but is primarily used by nearby local residents.
-Like all county docks, you may not spend the night but we see boats tied up all day and all night anyway.
-Under the gangway is a spot for dinghy's and next to the bicycles is reserved for loading and unloading only.
+The county dock and ramp at Hunter Bay is for public use, and is primarily used by nearby local residents.
+Like all county docks, the signs say you may not spend the night but our experience around the islands is that the two hour rule is largely ignored.
+Under the gangway is a spot for dinghy's and next to our bicycles is a spot reserved for loading and unloading only.
+Placement of pilings makes much of the float unusable.
 Anchoring nearby is easy and the bay is well protected except from northerlies.

 In the far distance you can see Orcas Island, so any north winds building waves will be coming all the way from Eastsound and can be a touch big, just like southerlies coming from Hunter Bay tend to be uncomfortable when they reach the top of East Sound -- touche'